Wistelle/RFProject/README.md

 Specifically, the kind that works for a company that has contracted RF's services.
 They will want to know at a glance if the intel given is pertinent to their company.

+## 3.2 (DRAFT) Correlations

+Correlations are similar to alerts in that they are generated when the events are matched with intellgence (correlated).

+The key difference with alerts is the urgency; Alerts would trigger known threats that have been detected via splunk to an event.

+Correlations are *potential* threats that an analyst has to look through to determine if the threats are valid.
+To that end it is possible for more indormation to be correlated to give more context regarding the threat to allow for a more informed decision

+### IP

+Correlation for IP is easy: Simply match them.
+A match would mean an IP is correlated

 # TO-DO